-may be considered for Students request and а withdrawal when compassionate extraordinary circumstances prevent students from continuing in classes or completing academic requirements.
+Students may request and be considered compassionate withdrawal when extraordinary circumstances prevent students from continuing in classes or completing academic requirements.
 If students are gravely incapacitated, the request may come from the student's spouse, family, or legal surrogate.
 The office of the Dean of Students will gather necessary documentation to show that the situation is incapacitating.
 Such situations cover both physical and mental health issues, serious illness or injury, and extraordinary personal reasons.
 The Office of the Dean of Students will review and evaluate the compassionate withdrawal request and take follow up action to refer the case to the appropriate officer (e.g., unit dean) for review and decision.

 The Office of the Dean of Students will coordinate the process with the unit dean's designee.
-An academic withdrawal does not remove а student's financial responsibility for his/her educational expenses.
+An academic withdrawal does not remove a student's financial responsibility for his/her educational expenses.
 Students are responsible for payment of any outstanding charges including, but not limited to tuition, fees, parking, housing, and other expenses, after the academic withdrawal is granted.
 The Office of the Dean of Students will assist with the identification and completion of all necessary business processes.